dimagi/commcare-cloud/docs/setup/new_environment.md

 This document will walk you through the process of setting up a new monolith server to run CommCareHQ

-## Pre-requesites
+## Prerequisites

 * A single server (referred to as the "monolith" from here) with:
-    * At least: 4vCPUs, 16GB RAM, 20GB Drive
+    * At least: 4vCPUs, 16GB RAM, 20GB drive.
+This is the _absolute minimum_ required to run CommCareHQ as a demo, and any production environment should be given many more resources.
     * Ubuntu 18.04 installed
 * Access to the monolith via SSH with a user who has sudo access